Reconnecting for a Just and Regenerative Future

 Kathleen Rude

-Kathleen Rude is an environmental activist, shamanic practitioner, and author with a B.S. in Wildlife Ecology and an M.S. in Natural Resources from the University of Michigan.
+Kathleen Rude is an environmental activist, shamanic practitioner, and author with a BS in Wildlife Ecology and an MS in Natural Resources from the University of Michigan.
 Her passion for environmental advocacy began at age 10, leading to a 15-year career as an environmental writer.
 Initiated into indigenous spiritual practices by Blackfoot, Northern Ute, and Lakota elders, Kathleen is also a senior facilitator of The Work That Reconnects, mentored by eco-philosopher Joanna Macy.
-She has authored the novel “The Redemption of Red Fire Woman” and is currently writing “How To Be An Every Day Difference Maker.”
-As a board member of Nuclear Energy Information Service, she promotes sustainable renewable energy while blending her diverse experiences to inspire others toward positive change.
+She serves on the leadership team of the Work That Reconnects Network.
+She has authored the novel The Redemption of Red Fire Woman and is currently writing How To Be An Every Day Difference Maker.
+As a board member of Nuclear Energy Information Service, she promotes sustainable renewable energy and the abolition of nuclear power.
+She is passionate about blending her diverse experiences to inspire others in creative engagement for a just, regenerative, diverse and thriving world for all.

 Leslie Quilty head shot

-Lesley Joy Quilty
+Lesley Joy Quilty: Eco Clown

 Lesley Joy Quilty is a creative consultant, leadership presenter and coach, facilitator of psychedelic-assisted ceremonies, and professional clown.